Wylderfan/nvim/README.md

 This will install all plugins defined in `lua/wylderfan/packer.lua`.

+**Note**: The configuration includes conditional loading for autopairs integration, ensuring the LSP functionality works even if autopairs fails to load.

 ### 4. Install Language Servers

 The configuration uses Mason to manage language servers.
 After the plugins are installed, Mason will automatically install the configured language servers: